pact-foundation/pact-go/examples/README.md

 We test 3 scenarios, highlighting the use of [Provider States](/pact-foundation/pact-go#provider#provider-states):

-1. When the user "Billy" exists, and we perform a login, we expect an HTTP `200`
+1. When the user "jmarie" exists, and we perform a login, we expect an HTTP `200`
-1. When the user "Billy" does not exists, and we perform a login, we expect an HTTP `404`
+1. When the user "jmarie" does not exists, and we perform a login, we expect an HTTP `404`
-1. When the user "Billy" is unauthorized, and we perform a login, we expect an HTTP `403`
+1. When the user "jmarie" is unauthorized, and we perform a login, we expect an HTTP `403`

 # Getting started